popey/popey.com-blog/content/post/2024/03/exodus-wallet-part-three.md

 ```

 Here's the `snapcraft.yaml` used to build the package.
-Note it needs nextwork access, unsurprisingly.
+Note it needs network access, unsurprisingly.

 ```yaml
 name: exodus-build-96567 # you probably want to 'snapcraft register <name>'